dmaevsky/conclure/README.md

 cancel();

 ```
-You can yield / conclude iterators, promises, and effects interchangeably, so you can gradually introduce cancellation and testability to your async flows.
+You can yield/conclude iterators, promises, and effects interchangeably, so you can gradually introduce cancellation and testability to your async flows.

 ## Design concepts and rationale